Michele-Curci/DNLP-Project/README.md

 The folder is structured as follows:

 1) **entity_generation**.py contains the code used for extracting the entities from original abstracts coming from "TimSchopf/medical_abstracts" dataset.
-2) **QG**.py, **QG_prompt**.py contain respectively the code and the prompt for NER-based question generation, the selected prompt is equal to ‘entity’ to generate questions using the entities extracted.
+2) **QG**.py, **QG_prompt**.py contain respectively the code and the prompt for NER-based questions generation, the selected prompt is equal to ‘entity’ to generate questions using the entities extracted.
 3) **translation**.py contains the code for translating original English abstracts into French.
 4) **perturbation**.py and **perturbation_prompt**.py contain respectively the code and the prompt for generating perturbations of French abstracts.
 5) **backtranslation**.py contains the code for translating perturbed French abstracts back into English.